 What is PSD2?

 The European Banking Authority (EBA) has published its final draft Regulatory Technical Standards (RTS) on Strong Customer Authentication (SCA) and Common and Secure Communication (CSC) under Directive 2015/2366/EU, also known as the revised Payment Services Directive (PSD2).
 PSD2 aims to harmonize the European retail payments market aimed at securing Internet payments across national borders while fostering the adoption of innovative, easy-to-use and secure payment initiatives.
 These initiatives are intended to combat Card-Not-Present (CNP) fraud and increase the confidence of European citizens regarding e-commerce, e-banking and other online activities.
-Ultimately, all European Union’s payment providers will be expected to be in compliance with these requirements by January 13, 2018.
+The PSD2 directive will become applicable as from 13 January 2018, and the full extent of Strong Customer Authentication requirements under PSD2 are expected to become applicable in August or September 2019.

 What are the strong authentication requirements for PSD2 compliance?